smartcontractkit/solana-starter-kit/ccip-scripts/svm/README.md

-# CCIP Scripts for Solana
+# Solana CCIP Scripts - Technical Documentation

-This directory contains scripts for interacting with the Cross-Chain Interoperability Protocol (CCIP) on Solana.
-These tools help you estimate fees and send cross-chain messages using Chainlink's CCIP infrastructure.
+This is the comprehensive technical guide for all Solana Virtual Machine (SVM) CCIP scripts.
+Each script includes detailed usage instructions, options, examples, and troubleshooting guidance.

-> 📖 **This is the comprehensive technical guide for Solana/SVM operations**
+> 📖 **This is the detailed technical reference for SVM operations**
 > For overview and quick start: [Main README](../README.md)

 ## Prerequisites